Displaying page 1 of 39

 JISC Collections has licensed this archive in perpetuity to provide higher and further education and research councils with pages of documents from core 18th, 19th and 20th century official Parliamentary publication.
 This includes debates, proceedings and reports of their committees and more going back to 1688.
 The British Periodicals Collections I and II provides online access to nearly 6.1 million pages from over 460 journals published from the 1681 to the 1937 covering subjects such as archaeology, architecture, art, the fine arts, drama, history, literature, music, philosophy, science and the social sciences.
 Periodicals Archive Online: JISC Collections Selection prvides online access to over 288,000 articles from a subset of 80 full text journal backfiles published between 1891 and 2000, from the Periodicals Archive Online collection.
 Although JISC Collections paid for the content in perpetuity, institutions will now need to pay an access fee to accessed the content via the publishers’ server.

 As part of the £22 million JISC Digitisation Programme, access to this resource, via the publisher's server, has been purchased in perpetuity on behalf of UK Higher and Further Education institutions and Research Councils.
-This catalogue entry covers the period 1 August 2013 to 24 March 2014 for which period no access fees are due.
-Access fees will be due from April 2014 onwards.
+This catalogue entry covers the period 1 August 2013 to 31 July 2014 for which no access fees are due.
+Access fees will be due from August 2014 onwards.
 Institutions can now cross search over 3 million pages from approx. 70 national and regional newspapers in 19th Century British Library Newspapers Parts 1 and 2.

 19th Century British Library Newspapers: Users can now cross search 2.2 million pages from 48 nineteenth century national and regional newspapers.
 The Burney Collection: This resource provides access to 1 million pages from 1,270 parliamentary papers, pamphlets, proclamations, newsbooks, and newspapers published in England, Ireland and Scotland between 1600-1800.